TinyCircuits/Thumby-Website/docs/API/Link.md

 Thumby communication is half-duplex serial, meaning only one Thumby can talk at a time.
-The `.send(...)` function only succeeds if first time calling it, just received data through calling `.receive()`, or a timeout occurred.
+The `.send(...)` function only succeeds on the first time calling it, if data is received when calling `.receive()`, or if a timeout occurred.

 `thumby.link.send(data)` | tries to send `data` over link cable.
-Returns False if have not received data before timeout or True if succeeds.
+Returns False if data was not received before timeout, or True if data transmission succeeds.
 All parameters required.

 * `data`
     * type: bytes or bytearray
     * value: bytes or bytearray filled with integers scaled 0 to 255 (max array length is 512)

 `thumby.link.receive()` | retrieves data sent over link cable.
-Returns bytearray containing integers scaled 0 to 255 (max array length is 512), None otherwise
+Returns bytearray containing integers scaled 0 to 255 (max array length is 512), returns None otherwise

+---

 ## Thumby Link API Examples

 The Thumby link API takes care of the half-duplex communication for you!
-Half-duplex communication is similar to how walkie-talkies work - only one device can communicate to the other at a time.
+Half-duplex communication works similarly to walkie-talkies - only one device can communicate to the other at a time.

 ### Encoding, sending, receiving, and decoding data

-Data needs to encoded to bytes before sending and decoded from bytes after receiving.
+Data must be encoded to bytes before sending, and decoded from bytes after it is received.
 MicroPython offers built-in utilities to help prepare data.

 * **List of bytes** (each element is a value from 0 to 255).
-Wrap it with `bytearray` and use it like a normal array
+Wrap the list with `bytearray()` and use it like a normal array

 ```py
 # Allow both Thumbys to move their own square